zwierski/croquemADAme-datastory/index.md

 First of all, we're happy that our advice could help!
 Congrats on getting some subscribers, that's already a promising milestone!

 Now, about the difference in views across your videos, this can definitely be linked to the topics you present in each of them.
 Naturally, trending topics change over time, but we noticed a few topics that appear consistently in our buzzing channels' videos.
+In the following graphs, you can see which topics appear the most in buzzing channels and quiet channels, their appearance being represented by a mean score.

 {% include buzz_topics.html %} {% include quiet_topics.html %}

-TODO
+You will notice that buzzing and quiet channels tend to tackle similar topics.
+However, some of the topics are more represented in the

+This overlap makes sense due to the size of the database of channels: there are simply too many videos for every single one of them to be successful.

 ![image](output/relative_use_lexical.png)